 Successor of: Petronius Maximus

-- 455 Becomes emperor after the sack of Rome by the Vandals and the death of Petronius Maximus; strong backing from the Visigoths in Gaul, but not recognized by the East-Roman emperor Marcianus
+- 455 Becomes emperor after the sack of Rome by the Vandals and the death of Petronius Maximus; strong backing from the Visigoths in Gaul and the Gallic aristocracy, but not recognized by the East-Roman emperor Marcianus

 - 456 Panegyricus by Sidonius Apollonaris